 No built-in flash.
-Complex operation may be difficult for amateurs to navigate.
+The complex operation may be difficult for amateurs to navigate.
 Expensive, but you get what you pay for.

-18 Megapixel camera with 4K images, 60x zoon, a 20-1200mm Vario Lens, stabilizer, and touch enabled LCD screen for easy setup.
-Buyers laud the bargain price compared to four-figure competitors.
+Eighteen-megapixel camera with 4K images, 60x zoom, a 20-1200mm Vario Lens, stabilizer, and touch-enabled LCD screen for easy setup.
+Buyers laud the bargain price compared to 4-figure competitors.
 Excellent video capture.

 Low light settings suffer where more expensive cameras may thrive.